Nwakakukaks/celoDAO/README.md

 ```

 The first command installs the necessary node packages while the second command deloys the contract to the local development server so you must make sure to have a ganache instance running at port 7545.

+Celo DAO consist of
+Smart contracts deployed on the celo blockchain
+A react native app to interact with the smart contract
+Fully mobile compatible
+iOS/android

 ##tech stack